crabbo-rave/leandiscord-weekly/Week 1/README.md

 ## Proving Question:

-Prove that `n(n+1)` is the double of the sum of `n` natural numbers.
+Prove that `n(n+1)` is the double of the sum of the first `n` natural numbers.

 ## Programming Question:

-Given a list of natural numbers, find the longest sublist of consecutive numbers and return the sum of them.
+Given a list of natural numbers, find the longest sublist (length of 2 being the minimum) of consecutive numbers and return the sum of them.
 If there are none, return 0.

 ### Easier version: